Mickael-Roger/GCP-Certification/Action plan for Big Data.md

 # Datastore
 ## Description
-NoSQL managed service build upon Bigtablee and Megastore
+NoSQL managed service build upon Bigtable and Megastore

 DATASTORE IS A TRANSACTIONNAL DATABASE